ben-n93/gists-gone/README.md

 #### Visbility

-Using the `-visibility` option you can specify whether you want to delete public or private gists:
+Using the `-visibility` option you can specify whether you want to delete public or private (secret) gists:

 ```
 gists-gone -v private